CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .pgmrsrc1 VALUE

 This pseudo-op must be inside kernel configuration (`.config`).
-Defines value of the PGMRSRC1.
+Define value of the PGMRSRC1.

 ### .pgmrsrc2

 Syntax: .pgmrsrc2 VALUE

 This pseudo-op must be inside kernel configuration (`.config`).
-Defines value of the PGMRSRC2.
+Define value of the PGMRSRC2.
 If dimensions is set then bits that controls dimension setup will be ignored.
 SCRATCH_EN bit will be ignored.

 ### .priority

 Syntax: .priority PRIORITY

 This pseudo-op must be inside kernel configuration (`.config`).
-Defines priority (0-3).
+Define priority (0-3).

 ### .private_elem_size